-The majority (53%) of students who identified as Asian experienced horizontal repetition.
-The average for White, Black, and Hispanic students was closer to 40%.
-International students (35.8%) have a lower rate of horizontal repetition than citizens.
-About 42% of women experienced horizontal math course repetition, whereas about 39% of men did.
-Male students (20.2%) appear more likely to experience vertical math course repetition rate than female students (15.7%).
+Asian students (53%) have the highest rate of horizontal repetition among racial/ethnic groups, and international students (35.8%) have the lowest rate of horizontal repetition.
+Female students (42.1%) have a slightly higher rate than male students (38.6%).
+Ever-horizontal and never-horizontal repeaters are around the same age (19.1 and 19.7 years-old respectively).
+Black students (18.3%) and Hispanic students (18.5%) vertically repeated a course with the highest rate among all the other races.
+Male students (20.2%) have a dramatically higher vertical repeat rate than female students (15.7%).
 Never-vertical repeaters (19.5 years-old) are older than ever-vertical repeaters (18.7 years-old).

-Table 3 also shows some variation in college experiences across never- and ever-horizontal and vertical repeaters.
-FAFSA filing status may have a small correlation with experiencing Compared to non-FAFSA filers (38.7% in horizontal repetition and 15.6% in vertical repetition), FAFSA filers (41.4% in horizontal repetition and 18.5% in vertical repetition) have higher rates of both vertical and horizontal repetition in mathematics.
+Table 3 shows college experiences of never- and ever- horizontal and vertical repeaters by FAFSAfiling status, Pell-grant recipient status, whether they switched their majors after transferring, enrollment status (part-time, full-time or mixed), cumulative developmental education credits, cumulative core credits, and cumulative field of study credits.
+Compared to non-FAFSA filers (38.7% in horizontal repetition and 15.6% in vertical repetition), FAFSA filers (41.4% in horizontal repetition and 18.5% in vertical repetition) have higher rates of both vertical and horizontal repetition in mathematics.
 While Pell recipients and Non-Pell recipients have similar horizontal repetition rates (respectively, 40.4% versus 40.9%), Pell recipients have higher rates of vertical repetition than non-Pell recipients (18.3% versus 17.1%).

-Forty four percent of students who switched majors experienced horizontal course repetition compared with 39% of students who stayed in the same major after transferring to a bachelor's degree granting institution.
-Similarly, a higher percentage of major switchers experience vertical course repetition compared with non-major switchers.
-Mixed-enrollment students were more likely than full-time and part-time students to experience both repetition types.
-While part-time students have a slightly higher rate of horizontal repetition compared to full-time students, the rate of vertical repetition is higher among full-time students than part-time students.
-Students that had at least one dual credit course have lower rates of both vertical and horizontal repetition than students who did not have any dual credit courses (40.0% versus 40.9% in horizontal, and 16.5% versus 18.3% in vertical).
+Major switchers (44.1%) are 5 percentage points more likely to repeat horizontally than students who stay in the same major after transferring to a bachelor's degree granting institution (39.1%).
+Similarly, major switchers are higher vertical repeater compared to non-major switchers.
+Mixedenrollment students were more likely than full-time and part-time students to experience both repetition types.
+While part-time students have a slightly higher rate of horizontal repetition compared to full-time students, the rate of vertical repetition is higher among full-time students that had at least one dual credit course have lower rates of both vertical and horizontal repetition than students who did not have any dual credit courses (40.0% versus 40.9% in horizontal, and 16.5% versus 18.3% in vertical).

 There were differences in numbers of cumulative developmental math, core, and field of study credits between ever- and never-repeaters in horizontal and vertical repetition.
-Ever-repeaters in vertical and horizontal categories accumulated more core and field of study credits before transfer than never-repeaters, which is to be expected, since math is a core course and may also be foundational to some fields of study.
-On average, ever-horizontal repeaters (2.1 deved math credits)-students who took more than one type of introductory college-level math course-accumulated fewer developmental math courses than never-horizontal repeaters (2.7 dev-ed math credits).
+Ever-repeaters in vertical and horizontal categories accumulated more core and field of study credits before transfer than never-repeaters.
+Interestingly, on average, ever-horizontal repeaters (2.1 dev-ed math credits), who took more than one introductory college-level math course, accumulated fewer developmental math courses than never-horizontal repeaters (2.7 dev-ed math credits).
 Similarly, ever-vertical repeaters (2.1 dev-ed math credits), who repeated at least one same or lower-level math course in a specific sequence, on average, accumulated less developmental math courses than never-vertical repeaters (2.3 dev-ed math credits).
-Compared with never-repeaters in both analytic samples, horizontal and vertical repeaters accrued a somewhat smaller number of dev-ed credits, on average, though the differences were quite small.
+This difference is contrary to my assumption that never-repeaters might have higher initial math ability.
+This result suggests that ever-repeaters in horizontal and vertical categories took less dev-ed mathematics credits before taking college-level courses.
+One possible explanation of this finding is that students who never repeated a math course developed necessary backgrounds by taking more developmental courses before taking a college-level math course.
+When never-repeaters start to take college level math courses, they do not repeat college-level math courses as much as ever-repeater students.